pngtoolskit.org

 Ready.

-When to use this tool
+When NOT to use JPG

 FAQ

-What happens to transparency?
+What happens to transparent pixels?